Global Career Guide

 However, I believe there are many misunderstandings, even from the Japanese people regarding the “OMOTENASHI” that they are proud of.

-Next I would like to think and go over regarding these mistakes.
+Next, I would like to think about and go over these mistakes.

 Article Writer